-The Masters Course has duration of one academic year and is held on a rotating basis among partners, so each student follows coursework in one partner institution and dissertation in another one.
+The Masters Course has a duration of one academic year and is held on a rotating basis among partners, so each student follows coursework in one partner institution and dissertation in another one.
 The language of instruction and examinations is English.
-The degree awarded is a Master's degree, provided as a double degree from the institutions involved.
+The degree awarded is a Master’s degree, provided as a double degree from the institutions involved.

 Visit our news section for information on seminars and other activities within the SAHC Consortium.